Condos Are Subject to M.G.L. ch.183A

 Contact a Condo Attorney at The Jacobs Law, LLC today

-If you are a Condo Trustee and need a lawyer to help collect unpaid Condo fees from a Unit Owner, contact The Jacobs Law LLC now.
-One of our Condo lawyers will discuss the issues with you immediately, and can handle the entire collection process on behalf of the Condo Trustees.
+If you are a Condo Trustee and need an attorney to help collect unpaid Condo fees from a Unit Owner, call The Jacobs Law LLC today.
+One of our Condominium attorneys will discuss the issues with you immediately, and can handle the entire collection process on behalf of the Condominium Trustees.